wiesenfa/challengeR/README.md

 errors during the setup, looking into the “Troubleshooting” section might be worth it.

+For Linux users: Some system libraries might be missing.
+Check the output in the R console for further hints carefully during the installation of packages.

 # Terms of use

 Copyright (c) German Cancer Research Center (DKFZ).
 All rights reserved.